-The result of the periodic review of the rules on cross-border shipments of waste (Article 60 of Regulation 1013/2006), the regulation adopted today by the European Parliament makes few changes to the procedures applicable to cross-border shipments within the EU, since most of the changes concern exports outside the EU.
+The result of the periodic review of the rules on cross-border shipments of waste (Article 60 of Regulation 1013/2006), the Regulation 2024/1157 makes few changes to the procedures applicable to cross-border shipments within the EU, since most of the changes concern exports outside the EU.

 Four new provisions for shipments of waste within the EU are nevertheless important: